Minutemen: Legacy

 The Minuteman model for militia mobilization married with a very professional, small standing army was the primary model for the United States' land forces up until 1916 with the establishment of the National Guard.

 In commemoration of the centenary of the first engagement of the American Revolution, Daniel Chester French, in his first major commission, produced one of his best-known statues (along with the Lincoln Memorial), The Minute Man.
-Inscribed on the pedestal is the opening stanza of Ralph Waldo Emerson's 1837 "Concord Hymn" with the words, "Shot heard 'round the world."
+Inscribed on the pedestal is the opening stanza of Ralph Waldo Emerson's 1837 "Concord Hymn" with the words, "Shot heard 'round the world".
 The statue's likeness is not based on Isaac Davis as is widely asserted, the captain of the Acton militia and first to be killed in Concord during the Battles of Lexington and Concord on April 19, 1775, but rather French used live models in the study of the anatomy and facial expression.
 The Minute Man statue is still the symbol of the National Guard, featured prominently on its seals.
+It was also the symbol of the former Boston and Maine Railroad.

 Minutemen are portrayed in "Paul Revere's Ride", a poem by Henry Wadsworth Longfellow.
 Although historians criticize the work as being historically inaccurate, Longfellow understood the history and manipulated it for poetic effect.

 The 1925 Lexington-Concord Sesquicentennial half dollar features a sculptural portrayal.

-The athletic teams of the University of Massachusetts-Amherst are nicknamed the Minutemen and Minutewomen.
+The athletic teams of the University of Massachusetts Amherst are nicknamed the Minutemen and Minutewomen.
 Until the 2003 rebranding featuring a modernized Sam the Minuteman, the logo featured the Concord Minute Man statue prominently.

-The US Air Force named the LGM-30 Intercontinental Ballistic Missile the "Minuteman", which was designed for rapid deployment in the event of a nuclear attack.
+The U.S. Air Force named the LGM-30 Intercontinental Ballistic Missile the "Minuteman", which was designed for rapid deployment in the event of a nuclear attack.
 The "Minuteman III" LGM-30G remains in service.

-The US Navy VR-55 Fleet Logistic Support Squadron is named "Minutemen" to highlight the rapid deployment and mobility nature of their mission.
+The U.S. Navy VR-55 Fleet Logistic Support Squadron is named "Minutemen" to highlight the rapid deployment and mobility nature of their mission.

 One of the factions in Bethesda's 2015 video game Fallout 4, which is set in Massachusetts, is called the "Commonwealth Minutemen".
 The inspiration for their namesake comes from the requirement to be ready "at a minute's notice" to defend any settlement in danger.

 Sinclair Lewis portrays Minute Men as paramilitary forces of Buzz Windrip's despotic government in his 1935 book It Can't Happen Here.
-In the book the fascist-like militia is called "Minnie Mouses" by the populace.
+In the book, the fascist-like militia is called "Minnie Mouses" by the populace.

 In Alan Moore's Watchmen graphic novel the first masked vigilantes assembled are titled the Minutemen.

-The Minutemen was a militant anti-Communist organization in the early 1960s.
+The Minutemen was a militant anti-communist organization in the early 1960s.

 The Minuteman Civil Defense Corps was a militant anti-Mexican immigrants volunteer group formed in 2005.

 The Minuteman Project is a 2004 organization that opposes Mexican immigration to US.